 We all know that the general development in the industry did not go the route of parsimony and simplicity of solutions.
 Complex problems might require complex solutions.
 But today we have complex solutions to pretty simple problems.
 Bloatware.
 Lots of bling.
 Case in point, web pages.
 Or the editor I use to write this, Visual Studio Code.
 It’s a powerful editor, with integrated Git features, a Unix command shell, and more.
 Very useful.
 But it’s one of those Electron abominations, 250 MBytes on the disk, and I am afraid to even check the memory use.
 It would just make me sad.

 The framework bloat has also taken hold of programming languages.
 Check out Swift, Apple’s language creation.
-I am sure it’s powerful, and possibly well suited to cope with the complexity of today’s fancy user interfaces, multi-core architectures, complex APIs, and networking everywhere, but I doubt programmers outside of a small circle of experts understand the language in-depth.
+I am sure it’s powerful and very well structured – Chris Lattner is a super-smart guy –, and well suited to cope with the complexity of today’s fancy user interfaces, multi-core architectures, complex APIs, and networking everywhere, but I doubt programmers outside of a small circle of experts understand the language in-depth.
 Most will use it based on examples and tutorials to just make their application work, debugging it into existence.
 And that’s probably good enough to create one more application that they can only sell for close to nothing in the app store.
 I guess I’d do the same, were I in their shoes.
-But my claim stands, Swift is a bloated language, and not really understanding what you do as programmer is a Bad Thing.™ Grumpy old engineer talking, I know.
+But my claim stands, Swift is a huge language, and not really understanding what you do as programmer is a Bad Thing.™ Grumpy old engineer talking, I know.